Skip to main content

 Measure at multiple points.
 Baseline, mid-term, and final measurements allow trajectory assessment, not just end-point comparison.

 Set targets that require effort to achieve.
-Targets set below the natural trend (what would happen anyway without the programme) have no accountability value.
+Targets set below the natural trend (what would happen anyway without the program) have no accountability value.
 Targets set impossibly high create incentives for data manipulation.
 Calibrate against the baseline trajectory.

 Avoid all-or-nothing targets.
 "100% of beneficiaries reached" targets create incentives to exclude hard-to-reach populations who would pull the rate down.
 Use realistic targets with performance bands (e.g., 80-90% is satisfactory, above 90% is excellent).